 Each college virtual tour required a minimum of six 360-degree photos in different locations or “stops.”
 Before each 360-degree photo shoot, I ensured each model signed a release form and were dressed appropriately.
 The photographers and I staged the models on location conducting relevant activities that could help visualize the stop.

 Most colleges wanted to have a different student’s voice for every stop on their tour.
-This meant scheduling and working with a wide variety students to complete the voice overs.
+This meant scheduling and working with a wide variety of students to complete the voiceovers.
 I coached students to read the scripts that I wrote so they would sound comfortable and natural.
-I worked with an audio engineer to record high-quality voice overs.
-Occasionally during the recording sessions, I rewrote portions of the scripts to make the voice over actors sound more authentic.
+I worked with an audio engineer to record high-quality voiceovers.

 I recorded videos on location and trained students to record videos from the ground and using drones.